Bayesian Inverse Problems with Heterogeneous Variance: Simulation

-There are several conclusions that can be drawn from the panels in Figure \ref{crediblebandsalpha1}.
-For large values of $\alpha$, i.e. a prior that is too smooth, not only do the confidence bands fail to contain the true curve, they also collapse to an incorrect curve.
-The smaller value of $\alpha$, the larger variability of the posterior.
-The value of $\alpha$ (among the considered values) that gives the posterior with the smallest uncertainty while containing the true function appears to be $0.75$, which is less than $\beta=1$ (the smoothness of $\mu_0(x)$).
+Firstly we study how posterior variability and the coverage of the true function varies with prior smoothness $\alpha$ as we fix prior scale $\tau=1$.
+In this section we also fix $\epsilon=10^{-2}$, $\gamma=0.5$, $N=2000$, $\tau_\epsilon=1$ and consider how different values of a priori smoothness $\alpha$ affect behaviour of the posterior distribution.
+We consider the following values of $\alpha=(0.5,0.75,1,2,3,5)$.
+Draws from the posterior distributions of $\mu^N(x)$ corresponding to these values of $\alpha$ are given in Figure~\ref{crediblebandsalpha1}, for the same realization of $Y(x)$.
+Individual draws from the corresponding posterior distribution with a priori smoothness $\alpha$ are plotted in Figure~\ref{SingleDrawPostAlpha} in the appendix.

-Recall that as $\epsilon \rightarrow 0$, the posterior mean will converge to $\mu_0(x)$ if the prior parameters satisfy conditions of Theorem~\ref{contractiontheorem2}, and the choice of the parameters affects the rate of convergence.
-To that end, consider Figure \ref{crediblebandsalpha2}, which is constructed in exactly the same fashion as Figure \ref{crediblebandsalpha1}, albeit with $\epsilon=10^{-4}$ instead.
-Nonetheless, just as in Figure \ref{crediblebandsalpha1}, an over-smooth prior is still inaccurate, even for a very small $\epsilon$.
-However, unlike in Figure \ref{crediblebandsalpha1}, the posterior mean has converged to the true function.
-Furthermore, the optimal alpha, ($\alpha=0.75$), remains unchanged.
-In conclusion, our simulations show oversmooth priors remain inaccurate, and their posterior means continue to converge to the truth slowly, even as $\epsilon\rightarrow 0$.
+For $\alpha \leq \beta =1$, the variability of the posterior is large so that the true function lies inside the credible band.
+For larger values of $\alpha$, posterior variability around the posterior mean is much smaller, but the bias of the posterior mean increases, so the true function does not lie inside the credible band.
+The value of $\alpha$ (among the considered values) that gives the posterior with the smallest uncertainty while containing the true function appears to be $1$, which is equal to $\beta$ (the smoothness of $\mu_0(x)$), as predicted by theory (Corollary~\ref{Cor:OptPriorParam} with constant $\tau$).